Epix-Incorporated/Adonis/README.md

-Adonis is a server moderation and management system created for the ROBLOX platform.
+Adonis is a server moderation and management system created for the Roblox platform.

 Uploaded to GitHub for collaboration and issue tracking.